jasonbrackman/advent_of_code_2015/README.md

 * Day_04 - md5 crate used - bit of jankiness working with u8.
 Should optimize this -- but answers were found.
 * Day_05 - String Manipulation / Peeking(), split, take, ...
 * Day_06 - Working with the regex crate and stack issues with vec / also line endings are different on mac/pc
+* Day_07 - working with HashMaps - After this assignment I figure it is a type of smart pointer.